 4-Year PhD Programme in Epidemiology, Evolution and Control of Infectious Diseases (1+3 MRes and PhD)

 Infectious diseases remain a major contributor to the global burden of disease, with HIV, malaria, measles, diarrhoeal disease and respiratory infections responsible for over 50% of premature deaths worldwide.
-However the availability of resources for interventions is limited in comparison with the scale of the challenges faced.
-Over the last decade there has been increasing recognition of the value of epidemiological analysis and mathematical modelling in aiding the design and interpretation of clinical trials from a population perspective and, downstream, to guide implementation, monitoring and evaluation of intervention effectiveness.
-This 1 + 3 year PhD training programme (previously funded by the Wellcome Trust) will provide a unique inter-disciplinary training in infectious disease epidemiology, mathematical modelling and statistics, genetics and evolution, and computational methods.
+However, the availability of resources for interventions is limited in comparison with the scale of the challenges faced.
+Over the last decade, there has been increasing recognition of the value of epidemiological analysis and mathematical modelling in aiding the design and interpretation of clinical trials from a population perspective and, downstream, to guide implementation, monitoring and evaluation of intervention effectiveness.
+This 1 + 3 year PhD training programme will provide a unique, interdisciplinary training in infectious disease epidemiology, mathematical modelling and statistics, genetics and evolution, and computational methods.

-The programme is based in the Department of Infectious Disease Epidemiology within the Faculty of Medicine's School of Public Health.
-You are provided the opportunity to learn in a supportive and stimulating environment from leaders in the field who are actively engaged in research and advise leading public health professionals, policy-makers, governments, international organisations and pharmaceutical companies.
+The programme is based at the MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology within the Faculty of Medicine's School of Public Health.
+You are provided with the opportunity to learn in a supportive and stimulating environment from leaders in the field who are actively engaged in research and advise leading public health professionals, policymakers, governments, international organisations and pharmaceutical companies.
 Both national and internationally focussed, their work includes a range of diseases such as pandemic influenza, HIV, TB, malaria, polio and neglected tropical diseases (NTDs).